 In an interview with Boston Public Radio back in November 2016, Police Commissioner Evans had revealed the Department’s plans to procure new surveillance software to help curb the insurgent dark web crime spree.

-He explained that the software would help the police department to secure the neighborhood from dark web related violence, drugs, terrorism, human trafficking, and child pornography.
+He explained that the software would help the police department to secure the neighborhood from dark web related violence, drugs, terrorism, human trafficking.

 The Boston Police Department had previously contracted an internet surveillance service called Geofeedia from January 2015 to May 2016.